-If you live, work or socialize with a drug addict, you may spend a lot of time wondering how you can help this person, or whether you should help at all.
-Finding that line between saving an addict and saving yourself isn’t always simple, especially if the addict is your spouse, a close relative or the parent of your children.
+If you live, work or socialize with a drug addict, you may spend a lot of time wondering how you can help this person or whether you should help at all.
+Finding that line between saving someone who is addicted and saving yourself isn’t always simple, especially if the person is your spouse, a close relative, or the parent of your children.
 When you’re dealing with a drug addict, it’s important to remember that:

 - Addiction is a disease that triggers obsessive drug seeking and drug use.

-- Chemical dependence can drive the addict to lie, steal and hurt others.
+- Chemical dependence can drive a person to lie, steal, and hurt others.

 - Recovery is always possible, but relapse is common.

-- Family support can make a difference in a drug addict’s recovery.
+- Family support can make a difference in the addicted person’s recovery.

-- Families need their own support system to help them deal with the addict.
+- Families need their own support system to help them deal with the person who is addicted.

 Finding Support and Education